symfony/symfony-docs/performance.rst

     $ composer dump-autoload --optimize --no-dev --classmap-authoritative

+``--optimize``
+  Dumps every PSR-0 and PSR-4 compatible class used in your application.
+``--no-dev``
+  Excludes the classes that are only needed in the development environment (e.g. tests).
+``--classmap-authoritative``
-The ``--optimize`` option dumps every PSR-0 and PSR-4 compatible class used in your application.
-The ``--no-dev`` option excludes the classes that are only needed in the development environment (e.g. tests).
-The ``--classmap-authoritative`` option prevents Composer from scanning the file system for classes that are not found in the class map.
+  Prevents Composer from scanning the file system for classes that are not found in the class map.

 Caching the Autoloader with APC
 -------------------------------